 It is not possible to visit Gdansk in one day.
-However, if you don’t have more time, without a doubt you should visit the city centre.
-If you’re wondering what to see in Gdansk, here you can find a suggested route which let you see the most important places: Dluga Street, Dlugi Targ, Motlawa River or Mariacka Street.
-One day is not enough to enter to all the places so you will need more days to visit them inside.
-If you just sightsee very fast from outside, the route should take you about 2-3 hours.
+However, if you don’t have more time, undoubtedly, you should visit the city centre.
+If you’re wondering what to see in Gdansk, here you can find a suggested route which let you see the most important places.
+This will lead you to Dluga Street, Dlugi Targ, Motlawa River or Mariacka Street.
+One day is not enough to enter all the places, so you will need more days to visit them inside.
+If you just sightsee very fast from outside, the route should take you about 2–3 hours.

 Gdansk in one day – Wyzynna Gate

 Firstly, we start in front of the Upland Gate (Brama Wyzynna) which is one tram stop away from “Dworzec Glowny” – the main train station.

 The Upland Gate is the renaissance XVI century gate which used to be the main entrance to the city and the beginning of the Royal Route.
 It formed a part of a row of fortifications.
 Now, inside you can find a tourist information office where you can get a free map of Gdansk.
 It also serves as a meeting point, so don’t be surprised if you see people standing there without any obvious reason.

 Then we go towards the Long (Dluga) Street.
 If you are in Gdansk during summer, you probably go by the fountain with small parts of amber.
 You can try to find some pieces and take them home as a small souvenir.
 On the right side you can see the Prison Tower and Torture Chamber, nowadays, the Museum of Amber and an exhibition about prison and torture.